List of Fables characters: Ozma

-Ozma, Princess of Oz, a little girl witch who is often seen with Frau Totenkinder.
+Ozma, Princess of Oz, is a little girl witch who is often seen with Frau Totenkinder.
 While the Fairy Witch's great task was the creation of Fabletown and the Woodland building and Totenkinder's great task was the battle against the Empire, Ozma sees her task as the battle against Mr. Dark for the sake of Fabletown.
-Was voted the new leader of the 13th floor after Frau Totenkinder went to find Dunster Happ.
+She was voted as the new leader of the 13th floor after Frau Totenkinder went to find Dunster Happ.
 She participated in a power struggle in The Farm along with Stinky and Gepetto, and in the end was named one of Rose Red's three advisers.
 With Totenkinder gone to live with her new husband, Ozma is the leader of the thirteenth floor witches.
-She's killed by a resurrected feral Bigby Wolf (unknown to all is being controlled by Mrs. Sprat).
+She is killed by a resurrected feral Bigby Wolf (unknown to all is being controlled by Mrs. Sprat).

 Great Fairy Witch

-The former leader of the 13th floor who has gone a little crazy.
-She is the witch from Thumbelina, as seen in flashbacks in the Fables story The Barleycorn Brides.
-It is hinted that Frau Totenkinder was the one who caused her to go mad after she took over the Fairy Witch's role – besides, when Totenkinder gave her knitting needles and her bag of wool balls their true forms and names back and stopped knitting, the Great Fairy Witch continued to knit with no needles and no wool.
+The former leader of the 13th floor who has gone a little crazy, she is the witch from Thumbelina, as seen in flashbacks in the Fables story The Barleycorn Brides.
+It is hinted that Frau Totenkinder was the one who caused her to go mad after she took over the Fairy Witch's role.
+When Totenkinder gave her knitting needles and her bag of wool balls their true forms and names back and stopped knitting, the Great Fairy Witch continued to knit with no needles and no wool.
 She has gone by other names including Ardelia, Cherish, Birdie and Bulah.

 Maddy

-A black cat with a demon-like, pointed tail who has appeared in a few panels with Frau Totenkinder and other witches.
-She is the acknowledged specialist in matters of locating and hiding and is a shape-shifter.
-Her powers at hiding are so great that Mr. Dark couldn't detect her, when she went to spy on him, although she had trouble keeping away from his detection, calling Mr Dark the most paranoid and dangerous of any subject she had spied on before.
+A black cat with a demon-like, pointed tail who has appeared in a few panels with Frau Totenkinder and other witches, she is the acknowledged specialist in matters of locating and hiding and is a shape-shifter.
+Her powers at hiding are so great that Mr. Dark couldn't detect her, when she went to spy on him, although she had trouble keeping away from his detection, calling Mr. Dark the most paranoid and dangerous of any subject she had spied on before.
 Ozma used her to find Frau Totenkinder before she went into seclusion.
 The character has been revealed to represent both Sycorax from The Tempest and Medea from Greek mythology.
 Maddy seems to be second in command to Ozma, the same way that Ozma herself was always second to Totenkinder.

 Mr. Grandours

 Mr. Grandours (in French, literally "large bear") is the title character from the French fairy tale The Wizard King (from Andrew Lang's The Yellow Fairy Book), about a shapeshifting wizard king; this is revealed in the Fables Encyclopedia.

 The local Imperial Governor instructed Mr. Grandours to guard a tower, filled with various treasures, including the magic barleycorns.
 He helped John Barleycorn and Arrow retrieve the jar and joined Fabletown.
 He eventually returned to his human form and lives on the 13th floor.
-He's the man in a big fur coat and hat with bear eyes.
+He is the man in a big fur coat and hat with bear eyes.
 He was the one that originally revived Boy Blue and Bigby Wolf when they were almost killed by a magic arrow.